We’re thinking of separating…

 Deception, Lies & an Amicable Divorce

 Deception and lies: numero uno big mistake to having a simple separation or amicable divorce.
 Let me explain why.
-One the ‘benefits’ I guess you could call it, in […]Read more
+One the ‘benefits’ I guess you could call it, in being […]Read more

 Divorce industry 'secrets'

 There are three big myths that your typical, traditional family lawyer will tell you.
 Firstly, you need a lawyer; you can’t go through the legal separation process without one.
 Secondly, […]Read more

 7 Common Mistakes Made When Deciding Whether to Divorce

 Have you ever wanted to know the common mistakes that people make when making a decision about whether to separate?
 Well, here they are!
 Mistake #1 Mistake #1 is rushing […]Read more

 I had someone recently send me an email as a means of communicating to me things that one could ordinarily say in person.
 It wasn’t the nicest email and frankly, […]Read more